jamescherti/pathaction/README.md

     command: "gimp {{ file|quote }}"
 ```

-(Note: There are many ways to match paths, including using regex.
-See below for more details.)
+There are many ways to match paths, including using regex.
+See below for more details.

 ## Requirements